aupadhyay/thoughts/README.md

-# thoughts
+# wazzuppp

-a lightweight macOS application for quickly capturing thoughts using a global keyboard shortcut. features a floating window with a clean, modern interface similar to spotlight.
+a lightweight macOS application for quickly capturing thoughts. like raycast but for your thoughts. attaches system context. might do some other stuff later.

 ## features

-- floating cloudy window interface
+- floating cloudy window interface, write down wazzup
-- attach context easily
-  - last 10 seconds screen recording before thought
-  - links visited before thought
-  - manually attach screenshots if needed
+- attach context: links visited, app used, song playing, anything applescript (for now)
-- automatically categorized
+- automatically categorized (todo lol)
   - multiple thoughts in a short time span must be related
-  - embedding clustering?
+  - basic embeddings at first
-- automated follow ups or reminders
+- automated follow ups or reminders (todo lolol)
-  - with taken action or not
+  - starter conversation, with related thoughts as context
-  - daily cron jobs that run with local LLM, actions can be async dispatched
+  - daily cron jobs that run with local LLM
-  - lead to conversations
-- plugin system, attach different contexts depending on which app you launch from
+- plugins, attach different contexts depending on which app you launch from (toooodooo)

-## goals

-- [x] fix consistent builds
-- [x] replace daily driver app
-- [x] clean up all UI / interfaces
-- [ ] attach context v0
-- [ ] plugin system v0